fl1ger/deleg/draft-ietf-deleg.md

 * INCLUDE and DIRECT delegation can be mixed within an RRSet
 * The final INCLUDE target is an SVCB record, though there can be further indirection using CNAME or AliasMode SVCB records.
 * There can be multiple INCLUDE DELEG records, but further indirections through SVCB records have to comply with {{?RFC9460}} in that there can be only one AliasMode SVCB record per name.
-* In order to not allow unbound indirection of DELEG records the maximum number of indirections, CNAME or AliasMode SVCB is 4.
+* In order to not allow unbounded indirection of DELEG records the maximum number of indirections, CNAME or AliasMode SVCB is 4.
 * The SVCB IPv4hint and IPv6hint parameters keep their key values of 4 and 6, but the presentation format with DELEG MUST be Glue4 and Glue6.
 * Glue4 and Glue6 records when present MUST be used to connect to the delegated name server.
 * The target of a DELEG record MUST NOT be '.' and for INCLUDE must be outside of the delegated domain and for DIRECT in domain delegations below the zone cut.